minqwq/pixelart-logo/README.md

 > [!Important]
 >
 > Do not use commercially
-> <hr />
-> From 5-10 to 5-16 my online time is 01:00--04:00(GMT+8)
-> Other time i cant draw image, because i cant use old device run pixel studio
-> <hr />
-> My mom's device has been broken, so i give my device to my mom and i use the older device

 > But if you are want to use non-commercial
 > you can do whatever you want

+You can be a contributor if you contribute so much
+* Only for some people

 These images are licensed by me